 This typically constitutes the use of Collective Protection Equipment.
 This means safety equipment that is designed not to require active input from workers for them to work at keeping people safe.

-At even greater heights, it is usually required for workers to be fitted with harnesses to prevent the falls; this is also true of any heights which, because of various features like weaker floors, have been assessed as particularly at risk.
+At even greater heights, it is usually required for workers to be fitted with harnesses to prevent falls; this is also true of any heights that, because of various features like weaker floors, have been assessed as particularly at risk.

 Who can Work at Height?